Velocidex/velociraptor-docs/content/docs/gui/hunting/_index.md

 Let's consider our earlier example collecting the scheduled tasks from all endpoints.
-Suppose we wanted to only see those machines with a scheduled task that runs a batch script from cmd.exe and count only unique occurances of this command.
+Suppose we wanted to only see those machines with a scheduled task that runs a batch script from cmd.exe and count only unique occurrences of this command.

 We can update the notebook's VQL with a `WHERE` clause and `GROUP BY` to post-process the results.